dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 [Rx 4.0](https://github.com/dotnet/reactive/releases/tag/rxnet-v4.0.0) tried a different approach: have a single Rx package, `System.Reactive`.
 This was a single package with no dependencies.
 This removed all of the confusion that had been caused by Rx previously being split into four pieces.

 Rx 4.0 was able to sidestep the plug-in problem because by now, there was no need to ship separate Rx builds for multiple versions of .NET Framework.
 That had been necessary on older versions because different .NET Framework releases had different capabilities relating to the thread pool, meaning that a version of Rx that worked on .NET 4.0 would be suboptimal on .NET 4.5.
 But by the time Rx 4.0 came out (May 2018) Microsoft had already ended support for .NET Framework 4.0, so Rx didn't need to support it either.
 The oldest version of .NET Framework that it made sense to target at this point was .NET 4.6, and it turns out that none of the new features added in subsequent versions of .NET Framework were of particular use to Rx.NET, so there was no longer any value in building multiple versions of Rx.NET targetting different versions of .NET Framework.

+This was a critical change in the landscape.

 Since there was now just a single .NET Framework target (`net46`), the original plug-in problems could no longer occur.
 (The only reason they happened in the first place was that Rx used to offer different assemblies targetting different versions of .NET Framework.)
 Furthermore, collapsing Rx down to a single assembly, `System.Reactive`, solved all of the newer problems created by the Rx 3.1 era attempt to solve the plug-in problems by playing games with .NET assembly version numbers.